slsa-framework/slsa/docs/spec/v1.0/verifying-systems.md

 ---
-title: Verifying build systems
+title: Verifying build platforms
-description: Guidelines for assessing build system security.
+description: Guidelines for assessing build platform security.
 ---

-One of SLSA's guiding [principles](principles.md) is to "trust systems, verify artifacts".
-However, consumers cannot trust systems to produce Build L3 artifacts and provenance unless they have some proof that the provenance is [unforgeable](requirements.md#provenance-unforgeable) and the builds are [isolated](requirements.md#isolated).
+One of SLSA's guiding [principles](principles.md) is to "trust platforms, verify artifacts".
+However, consumers cannot trust platforms to produce Build L3 artifacts and provenance unless they have some proof that the provenance is [unforgeable](requirements.md#provenance-unforgeable) and the builds are [isolated](requirements.md#isolated).

-This page describes the parts of a build system that consumers SHOULD assess and provides sample questions consumers can ask when assessing a build system.
+This page describes the parts of a build platform that consumers SHOULD assess and provides sample questions consumers can ask when assessing a build platform.
 See also [Threats & mitigations](threats.md) and the [build model](terminology.md#build-model).